AutoCAD-lab/AutoCAD/README.md

-## The official page for installing Acrobat Reader
+## The official page for installing AutoCAD

-**Acrobat Reader** is the free, trusted global standard for viewing, printing, signing, sharing and annotating PDFs.
-It's the only PDF viewer that can open and interact with all types of PDF content - including forms and multimedia.
-And now, it’s connected to Adobe Document Cloud services - so you can work with PDFs on any device, from anywhere.
+**AutoCAD** is the 2D and 3D design software enhanced with insights and automations powered by Autodesk AI.

-## To download Acrobat Reader from GitHub, simply follow these steps:
+## To download AutoCAD from GitHub, simply follow these steps:

-**1.** Click the download button on the Acrobat Reader GitHub page.
+**1.** Click the download button on the AutoCAD GitHub page.

 **2.** After clicking the button, you’ll see the download start in the top-right corner of your browser.